 A key focus of our Strategy is ensuring we have the right infrastructure to process the material we expect to enter the waste stream over the next two decades.
-The Guide to Future Infrastructure Needs (PDF 543KB) will help to strategically plan for the state’s waste infrastructure and investment needs.
+The NSW Waste and Sustainable Materials Strategy: A guide to future infrastructure needs (PDF 543KB) will help to strategically plan for the state’s waste infrastructure and investment needs.

 These actions are backed by $356 million in funding to help deliver priority programs and policy reforms.

 The EPA plays a lead role not only in the regulation and management of waste across NSW, but also in the delivery of the Strategy and the NSW Plastics Action Plan.